-All Assistant Stewards at international Events should preferably hold at least a Level 1 status.
-If this is not the case they must have received formal instruction in their specific responsibility from the Chief Steward.
+All Assistant Stewards at international Events should preferably must hold at least a Level 1 status.
+National Officials can still be appointed until 31.12.2024 and if this is the case, If this is not the case they must have received formal instruction in their specific responsibility from the Chief Steward.

-At CCI 4&5-L (Long) format international Events, Assistant Stewards to whom important tasks such as warm-up arenas, boot and bandage control, stable duties are allocated, must hold at least a Level 2 status.
+At CCI 4&5\-L (Long) format international Events, Assistant Stewards to whom important tasks such as warm-up arenas, boot and bandage control, stable duties are allocated, must hold at least a Level 2 status.